 All tasks after the first stop task, and the checklist itself, are disabled and can not be completed until the preceding stop task(s) are complete.
 This simple action turns basic checklists into powerful workflows.

 Put another way: stop tasks stop a checklist at that point.
-No tasks past that point can be completed until the stop task is done.
+No tasks past that point can be completed until the stop task is completed.

 Stop Task Examples